Transact-Labs/commerce-components/README.md

             billingPostalZipcode: '',
         },
         */
-       // (Note, must be passed to form as <payment-form :checkout.sync="checkoutTokenObject"/>)
+       // (Note, must be passed to form as <chec-payment-form :checkout.sync="checkoutTokenObject"/>)
         formData: {},

-        // checkout token object, populated when <payment-form> mounts and generates token, will be updated, and continuesly sync. with payment-form (Note, must be passed to form as <payment-form :checkout.sync="checkoutTokenObject"/>)
+        // checkout token object, populated when <chec-payment-form> mounts and generates token, will be updated, and continuesly sync. with chec-payment-form (Note, must be passed to form as <chec-payment-form :checkout.sync="checkoutTokenObject"/>)
         checkout: {},

         cartId: '',